makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ```

 :::warning
-Note that using this option, backup files will never be cleaned up
+Note that using this option, backup files will never be cleaned up.
 :::

 ## Restore command

 The restore command will use [predefined or configured binary](./configuration#binaries) for your database vendor with correct parameters
-to restore your database from existing backup files.
+to restore your database from an existing backup files.

 ```sh
 console db-tools:restore
 ```

-You can specify the behaviour of the command with some options.
+You can specify the behaviour of the command with some options detailed below.

 ### Connection